ElrheaDeSouza/CE-Coursework/README.md

 ## Repository Structure
 - **Sem2/**:Introduction to programming (C programming).
-- **Sem3/**:Data Structures, Object-Oriented Programming,Mathematical Foundation for AIML
+- **Sem3/**:Data Structures, Object-Oriented Programming.
-- **Sem4/**:Modern Algorithms and Design Foundation, Assemby, Introduction to AIML(To be updated)
+- **Sem4/**:Modern Algorithms and Design Foundation, Assemby,Mathematical Foundation for AIML.
 - **Sem5/**: (Work to be updated as semester progresses)
 - **Sem6-8/**:(Work to be added in future Semesters)